mystickev/mystickev.github.io/_posts/2023-03-25-HTB-The-Cursed-Passman.md

 ![image_info](/assets/images/favicon/notes-update.png)

 I proceeded to test the graphql endpoint i had identified earlier.
-On navigating the endpoint, the website gave us an error to submit a query, obviously!:unamused:
+On navigating the endpoint, the website gave us an error to submit a query, obviously!

 ![image_info](/assets/images/favicon/make-query.png)